Read Smith’s UPDATED plans as of August 5, 2020,

 News & Announcements

 The ISSO regularly holds information sessions and programming throughout the year.
 Please check out our Facebook page and subscribe to our e-newsletter to follow our events and receive updates throughout the year.
-You can read a copy of our latest newsletter by clicking the button below.
 As always, the ISSO is here to help understand new policies as they emerge.
 If you have any questions, please contact our office.

 Continuity of F-1 Student Visa Status During COVID-19 Crisis